 This was joined in 1937 by a separate 2ft 6in (762 mm) gauge line, running for about 53km (50km in Nepal) from Bizalpura via Janakpur to Jaynagar (India), where there is interchange with a metre gauge line of the Indian Railways network.

 The Amlekhganj line closed in the 1960s.
 About 6km of this route was subsequently used for a broad gauge (5ft 6in, 1675 mm) branch line from Raxaul to an Inland Clearance Depot at Birgunj.
-This line is operated by Indian Railways.
+This line is used exclusively by freight trains operated by Indian Railways.

-The line from Janakpur to Bizalpura is closed following a bridge collapse.
-The remainder of the line from Jaynagar to Janakpur (about 32 km) remains operational.
+The line from Bizalpura to Janakpur closed following a bridge collapse.
+The remainder of the line from Janakpur to Jaynagar (about 32 km) remains operational, mainly for local passenger traffic with some freight.

 Flag image from CIA World Factbook